volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 The function should return an **Error** object if the validation fails.
 Do not do any **console.warn** or **throw**, as this won't work inside **PropTypes.oneOfType**.

-The above code in action:

-// IMAGE HERE

 #### Custom Validators For PropTypes.arrayOf and PropTypes.objectOf

 It is possible to create custom validators that will work with **PropTypes.arrayOf** and **PropTypes.objectOf**.